:: Performance Tuning Challenges ::

 For many years, Zimbra’s Performance Tuning Guidelines for Large Deployments wiki page has been the defacto standard reference for tweaking large and medium sized Zimbra systems alike.
 There are four problems with that wiki page however…

 The first problem is that the 8.8 series already incorporates pretty much all of the Zimbra-specific tweaks listed in the old Performance Tuning Guidelines wiki.
-That may explain why the wiki hasn’t been updated in nearly a year.

 The third problem with the Performance Tuning Guidelines wiki is that a lot of the operating system specifics there don’t really apply if you are hosting in modern virtualized environments (XenServer, VMware, KVM, AWS, Azure, Oracle Cloud, etc.).